Lesson 3: A full-fledged application to physics#

 plt.show()

-Train a neural network to predict the parameters by looking at one noisy response curve#
+Train a neural network to predict the parameters by looking at one response curve#

 def random_parameter_vectors( key, batchsize , ranges ):